sigsegv7/L5Lunos/README.md

 Written mostly solo and completely from scratch, not Linux based nor does it share any existing operating system sources.

+## About the name

+The OS itself is named Lunos which is has the root word "lunar" (meaning moon).

+The kernel (L5) is named after the [L5 lagrange point](https://en.wikipedia.org/wiki/Lagrange_point).

 ## Current status

 **Under heavy development**

 ## Progress